angx1/weekly-quote/README.md

 2. Tap the `+` icon in the top-right corner to create a new script.
 3. Tap on the script name at the top (e.g., "Untitled Script") and rename it to something memorable, like `Weekly Quote`.
 4. Copy the entire code here: [Widget Source Code](./script.js) into the script editor, replacing any existing content.

+### Next Steps

+Feel free to fork the repo and make your own version of it!
+If mot, I will be updating the quote weekly to give you a source of inspiration and push you further on your personal development journey.